Azure/AppService/_posts/2021-03-31-Secure resilient site with custom domain.md

 ### Private endpoint

-To secure the incoming traffic to the Web App(s) we used access restrictions.
+To secure the incoming traffic to the Web App(s) the access restriction feature was used.
 If you prefer private endpoint, this is also possible.
 The next generation Azure Front Door supports setting up a private endpoint from your Front Door instance directly to your Web App.
 For App Service, private endpoint requires Premium tier, so you need to scale up the App Service Plan.
 Besides that, the only change will be setup of origin in Front Door, where you can request the creation of a private endpoint, and then from the Web App(s) you can approve it.

 The step of uploading the debug page will require some additional setup.
 The SCM site will also be available only through private endpoint, and you will have to run the script from within a network with line-of-sight and proper DNS resolution for the private endpoint.